 if you look at the standard size of a typical hotel room, it’s actually pretty small.
 It’s pretty much a bedroom with a bathroom.
 You can quickly feel cramped in this small space after a period of time.

-If you can’t find a hotel that has a kitchen provided, then you will quickly realize the importance of having kitchen.
+If you can’t find a hotel that has a kitchen provided, then you will quickly realize the importance of having a kitchen.
 Not having a kitchen will promote the behavior of eating out often.
-This gets old very quickly, and really cost you a fortune on food costs.
+This gets old very quickly and really costs you a fortune on food costs.

 So definitely take having enough room into consideration.
 If you can tour the hotel room first before living in it, then you can figure out how much space you need beforehand.